Timeline of the 2019–2020 Hong Kong protests (July 2020): International response: New Zealand suspends Hong Kong extradition treaty

 New Zealand suspended its extradition treaty with Hong Kong and military and dual-use goods and technology exports from New Zealand to Hong Kong will now be treated in the same way as New Zealand treats such exports to China.

 Pro-democracy tenured law professor fired by HKU

-According to American Association of University Professors (AAUP), the idea of tenure is necessary in higher education.
-When there is a system in place to safeguard academic freedom, faculty members do not have to worry about losing their positions because of "their speech, publications, or research findings", and thus they can properly "fulfill their core responsibilities to advance and transmit knowledge".
-Societies also do not benefit when "teachers and researchers are controlled by corporations, religious groups, special interest groups, or the government."
-Benny Tai, a tenured associate law professor at Hong Kong University, was convicted of public nuisance for his lead in the 2014 Hong Kong's pro-democracy umbrella movement.
-He is currently on bail appealing that decision.
-In the meantime, Tai also successfully organized Hong Kong's first ever pro-democratic legislative council election primaries in July with over 610,000 Hong Kong residents participating.
+Benny Tai, a tenured associate professor of law at Hong Kong University, was convicted of public nuisance for his lead in the 2014 Hong Kong's pro-democracy umbrella movement.
+While on bail during appealing that decision, Tai helped organise Hong Kong's first ever pro-democratic legislative council election primaries in July with over 610,000 Hongkongers participating.
 The pro-government HKU Council voted 18–2 to fire Tai, thereby overturning a previous recommendation by the HKU Senate.
 Tai's lawyer expressed his discontent with the "disappointing political decision of the Council" and Tai stated in his Facebook page that he will appeal the decision and fight to protect academic freedom in Hong Kong University.